9kaur83/EventHub/README.md

 YoTube Link Assignment3b) [https://youtu.be/39CdFIUTVzM]

-## This is a service for EventBrite website.
+## This is a service for EventHub website.

 ## How to set up the project
 * Clone code